Editor’s Note: This case study is based on a real-life incident from the early 1980’s.

 Notes from NOLS on Hypothermia Treatment

 This group didn’t place a second person in the sleeping bag with the cold patient.
-We don’t think much body-to-body heat is gained in this way.
-In this incident, the rescuers decided they were more valuable making camp, building a fire, filling hot water bottles, and cooking dinner.
+We don’t think we gain much body-to-body heat this way.
+These folks decided they were more valuable making camp, building a fire, filling warm water bottles, and cooking dinner.

 Written By